"I can't believe what my husband did.”

 Family members and caregivers often try to correct or stop these mannerisms, but this attempt usually falls flat.

-Here is something you will not hear anywhere else, yet it is absolutely true: You cannot stop these annoying traits that patients pick up.
+Here is something you will not hear anywhere else, yet it is absolutely true: You cannot stop the "annoying" behaviors that accompany dementia or Alzheimer's.
 You can try all you want, but it will not work.

 As human beings, we are wired to tell someone who is doing something annoying to knock it off.
 This just is not how it works with dementia.
 If it was that easy, we would not have the plethora of issues that arise with caring for a dementia patient.
 It isn't that easy.
 Period.